natehouk/flow-ai-hackathon-2023/README.md

 ## YASS (Yet Another Streaming Summarizer)

-Introducing YASS, the ultimate data-summarizing marvel! ✨ Powered by ChatGPT, YASS transforms videos, audios, and news streams into concise insights. 🎥🎧📰 This cutting-edge tool goes beyond mere input flexibility, empowering users to customize summaries based on their unique requirements using prompts. 💪 Say goodbye to information overload and hello to streamlined knowledge extraction with YASS.
+Introducing YASS, the ultimate streaming data summarizer marvel! ✨ Powered by ChatGPT, YASS transforms videos, audios, and news streams into concise insights. 🎥🎧📰 This cutting-edge tool goes beyond mere input flexibility, empowering users to customize summaries based on their unique requirements using prompts. 💪 Say goodbye to information overload and hello to streamlined knowledge extraction with YASS.

-Whether you're seeking key takeaways from a video, unraveling audio mysteries, or staying up-to-date with news, YASS has you covered. 📺🔍📡 Its coolness lies in the seamless integration of diverse data sources, ensuring no information escapes your grasp. 🌐 With YASS, you're in control, shaping summaries to suit your needs.
+Whether you're seeking key takeaways from a video, unraveling audio mysteries, or staying up-to-date with news, YASS has you covered. 📺🔍📡 It's coolness lies in the seamless integration of diverse input data sources, ensuring no information escapes your grasp. 🌐 With YASS, you're in control, shaping summaries to suit your needs.

-Embrace the power of YASS, the future of data summarization.
+Embrace the power of YASS, the future of streaming data summarization.
 Stay ahead of the curve, save time, and make informed decisions effortlessly. ⏱️💡 Unlock the coolness factor today with YASS, your all-in-one streaming summarizer! 🚀🔓

 Possible inputs include:
 * Live Television News